 A planetary gearbox (PG), which features a compact design and carries a relatively large load, was chosen for the analysis.
 Using three circulating wheels ensures that the load is evenly distributed over the surfaces of the teeth in contact with each other [23].
 Figure 2a shows a schematic of the planetary gearbox design.
 The magnetic equivalent of a mechanical planetary gear is shown in Fig. 2b.
 The key components, the sun wheel, planet wheel, and ring wheel, are equipped with permanent magnets, achieving a relatively high torque density.
 Huang published one of the first designs of such a gearbox, with performance competitive with mechanical solutions, in 2008 [24].
 Other teams researched magnetic planetary gearboxes, the results of which were presented in papers [2, 25, 26].
 As simulations have shown, the number of planets in a magnetic planetary gearbox strongly affects the value of transmitted torque.
 Still, it also forces the evaluation of magnetic couplings.
-Magnetic planetary gear containing 3-, 4-, 5-, 6- and 9-planets have shown good properties, which have also been confirmed experimentally.
+Magnetic planetary gear containing three, four, five, six and nine planets have shown good properties, which have also been confirmed experimentally.
 However, despite the many advantages, many components are troublesome, making it difficult to manufacture, apply, and integrate into permanent magnet electric machines [27].

 Fig. 2.
-The key elements (1) sun gear, (2) planet gear, (3) ring gear, (4) planet carrier in (a) mechanical, (b) magnetic gear case the torque transmission process simultaneously, proved to be a breakthrough.
+The key elements (1) sun gear, (2) planet gear, (3) ring gear, (4) planet carrier in (a) mechanical, (b) magnetic gear case

+Magnetic planetary gearing has become competitive with mechanical gearing because it simultaneously engages more magnets to work together.
+However, can it simultaneously use all magnets while maintaining a relatively simple and robust design?
+Atallach's work [19] on a new Coaxial Magnetic Gear (CMG) topology, which allows all magnets to participate in the torque transmission process simultaneously, proved to be a breakthrough.
 The CMG (Fig. 3), which has no mechanical counterpart, is built with concentrically seated inner (1) and outer (3) rotors and a modulator/intermediate ring (2) - which modulates the magnetic field.
-Many topologies of magnetic gearboxes using flux modulation have been proposed and described in the literature, which differ in design parameters, size and magnetization direction of permanent magnets, gear ratio, etc. [4, 21, 28, 29, 30, 31].
+Many topologies of magnetic gearboxes using flux modulation have been proposed and described in the literature, which differ in design parameters, size and magnetization direction of permanent magnets, gear ratio, etc. [4,21,28-31].